kailinwei/using-OBS/docs/navigation-structure.md

 |**Window Capture**|Show a certain application display on a computer such as PhotoShop|

-If you have a trouble with **Audio Output Capture**, Please check out [Trouble Shooting](https://kailinwei.github.io/using-OBS/docs/troubleshooting/).
+If you have trouble with **Audio Output Capture**, Please check out [Trouble Shooting](https://kailinwei.github.io/using-OBS/docs/troubleshooting/).

 **8.** Click the **Transition** button after you set up your streaming screen.